National WWII Glider Pilots Association

 REUNION No. 52 (2024)

-The 52nd Reunion of the National WWII Glider Pilot’s Association took place in Dayton, Ohio from the 3rd to the 5th 2024.
-Mary Roemer and Michael Squillo did a fantastic job and all their work paid off with a very successful reunion.
-They arranged for attendees to go to two venues the WACO museum and the National Museum of the Air Force.
-There were a total of six presentations; two on Thursday night, three on Friday night and our guest speaker on Saturday night.
-Zachary G. Cromley was awarded the U.S> WWII Glider Pilot Memorial Award for outstanding service in the interest of the National WWII Glider Pilots Association, Inc. There was two recipients of the 2024 scholarship; Luke C. BAUTZ
+The 52nd Reunion of the National WWII Glider Pilot’s Association took place in Dayton, Ohio, from May 3 to May 5, 2024.
+Mary Roemer and Michael Squillo did an outstanding job, and their efforts resulted in a highly successful reunion.
+Attendees visited two excellent venues: the WACO Museum and the National Museum of the U.S. Air Force.
+The reunion featured a total of six presentations: two on Thursday night, three on Friday night, and a keynote address by the guest speaker on Saturday night.
+Zachary G. Cromley received the U.S. World War II Glider Pilot Memorial Award for outstanding service to the National WWII Glider Pilots Association, Inc.

 REUNION DETAILS